isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-sled-pushing/index.md

 The insoles will also provide enough arch support and protect you from pain or discomfort while dragging the sled.
 Shoes with removable insoles also provide the opportunity to replace them with custom-made orthotics for extra comfort and support.
 **Durability**
 Durable shoes will provide you value for your money.
 Sled pushing requires you to invest in durable shoes to avoid the hustle of going back to shopping.
 This way you focus more on your exercises.
-Durable shoes may come at a cost but they are worth it.� Theyll provide a longer wearing period without the usual wear and tear seen in cheap shoes.
+Durable shoes may come at a cost but they are worth it.
+Theyll provide a longer wearing period without the usual wear and tear seen in cheap shoes.
 **Shock Absorption**
 Shock-absorbing shoes are a great choice when it comes to sled pushing or dragging.
 Shoes with excellent Shock absorption will help to reduce or prevent injuries during impact.
 Thus, protect your knees, joints, and muscles from harm.
 ## Conclusion